npny/mdn-automatic-translation/README.md

 # [MDN Automatic Translation](https://github.com/npny/mdn-automatic-translation)

-*A chrome extension for MDN contributors.
+*A Chrome/FF extension for MDN contributors.
 Adds an "Auto-translate" button on the MDN docs edition page that automatically replaces common terms (such as section titles).*

 ## Why
 If you're an MDN contributor who focuses on translations, you have no doubt noticed that some patterns occur a lot (e.g. sections titles, terms in the compatibility table, etc.), and are translated the exact same way everytime.